UWPCE-PythonCert/IntroPython-2017/_sources/exercises/fib_and_lucas.rst.txt

 **Note:** While you *could* check the input arguments, and then call one of the functions you wrote, the idea of this exercise is to make a general function, rather than one specialized.
-So you should re-impliment the code in this function.
+So you should reimplement the code in this function.

-In fact, you could go back and re-impliment your fibonacci and lucas functions to call this one with particular arguments.
+In fact, you could go back and reimplement your fibonacci and lucas functions to call this one with particular arguments.

 Ensure that your function has a well-formed ``docstring``